 top of page

 Kentucky Champion ™ - is the "Big Daddy" of the Pawpaw Forest.This tree is remarkably resilient.
 It's a good candidate for climates that are challenged for growing-degree-days (like southern England and northern Europe).

 The champion tree is the earliest bearing cultivar of all commercially available pawpaw trees.

-Kentucky Champ pawpaw fruit are not as sweet as some pawpaws and have a mellow mango banana taste with pineapple and coconut and raspberry aftertaste.
+Kentucky Champ's pawpaw fruit are not as sweet as some pawpaws and have a mellow mango banana taste with pineapple and coconut with a raspberry aftertaste.
 A high quality pawpaw.

-Kentucky Champ pawpaws are large and tasty averaging about 230 grams.
+The Kentucky Champ's pawpaws are large and tasty averaging about 230 grams.
 The seed-to-pulp ratio is good (about 8.3%).
 The skin is attractive and durable; it resists dark spots, bruising and other discolouring.
-The pulp is firm and golden-orange in u with a melon-orange flavour and pleasant lingering aftertaste.
+The pulp is firm and golden-orange with a melony-orange flavour and pleasant lingering aftertaste.
 It's sweet with a subtle tartness that's been likened to pineapple or raspberry.
 The tree appears to be self-fertile.

 Common Names: Hillbilly Mango, Hillbilly Banana, Hillbilly Pawpaw, Indiana Banana, Hoosier Banana, Poor Man's Banana, Pawpaw, Kentucky Banana.
 We grow many types of pawpaw including: Maria's Joy, Halvin, NC1, Honeydew, PA Golden, Marshmallow, Caspian, Benson, Chappell, Tropical Treat, Kentucky Champion, Summer Delight, Hillbilly, Princess and British Bulldog.